OSC/ondemand/README.md

 1. copy the a directory of a job they already ran or an example job

+  1. User can create a new job from a "default" template.

+    1. A custom default template can be defined in `/var/www/ood/apps/sys/myjobs/templates/default`
+    2. If no default template is specified, the default is `/var/www/ood/apps/sys/myjobs/example_templates/torque`

-  1. user can select a directory to copy from a list of "System" templates the admin copied to `/var/www/ood/apps/sys/myjobs/templates` during installation
+  2. user can select a directory to copy from a list of "System" templates the admin copied to `/var/www/ood/apps/sys/myjobs/templates` during installation
-  2. user can select a directory to copy from a list of "User" templates that the user has copied to `$HOME/ondemand/data/sys/myjobs/templates`
+  3. user can select a directory to copy from a list of "User" templates that the user has copied to `$HOME/ondemand/data/sys/myjobs/templates`
-  3. user can select a job directory to copy that they already created through "My Jobs" from `$HOME/ondemand/data/sys/myjobs/projects/default`
+  4. user can select a job directory to copy that they already created through "My Jobs" from `$HOME/ondemand/data/sys/myjobs/projects/default`

 2. edit the files
   1. user can open the copied job directory in the File Explorer and edit files using the File Editor